 ALS is a neurodegenerative disease that affects the upper motor neurons in the brain, and the lower motor neurons, which are in the spinal cord and brainstem.
 Upper motor neuron degeneration generally causes spasticity (tightness in a muscle), while lower motor neuron degeneration causes muscle weakness, muscle atrophy (shrinkage of muscles) and twitching.

-ALS can familial, or inherited, which is passed from the parents to the children.
+ALS can be familial or inherited, which is passed from the parents to the children.
 Or the disease can appear sporadically — the type of ALS that doesn’t run in families often called “sporadic ALS.”

 Familial ALS is very rare.
 Only about 5 to 10 percent of ALS cases are inherited, and it usually only requires one parent to carry the genetic mutation responsible for the disease.
 Mutations in more than a dozen genes have been found to cause familial ALS.